up-n-atom/wsceepdump/README.md

 | G         | 5         | GND        |
 | 3.3       | 8         | VCC        |

-1.2K pull-down resistor connected to pin 1 (Chip Select) of the test clip and ground.
+1.2K pull-down resistor connected to pin 1 (Chip Select) and pin 5 (Ground) of the test clip.

 ## Usage